Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command using only your regular command line flags.

-### Migrate store gateways without downtime
+### Migrate store-gateways without downtime

 1. Create a new empty YAML file called `migrate.yaml`.

-1. Create the new zone aware store gateways
+1. Create the new zone aware store-gateways

    Copy the following into the `migrate.yaml` file: